 Lessons about the meaning of life, love and the true nature of reality from a near death experience.

-“My whole life I felt like I was supposed to do something—something big.
+Berenice asked a friend sitting hospice to write it down: “My whole life I felt like I was supposed to do something—something big.
 Lying here on my deathbed, I had it wrong all along.
 I didn’t come here to do or accomplish something.
 I came here to BE something.
 The vibration of BEING ripples out through the realms.
 It makes a much larger impact than what we can do in accomplishment mode.
 The greatest thing we can do is just BE.”

-These words rang so true in my heart because I came to the same conclusion following my own near death experience (NDE) in 2002: that just being here on Earth is meaningful beyond measure.
+These words rang so true in my heart because I came to the same conclusion following my own near-death experience (NDE) in 2002: that just being here on Earth is meaningful beyond measure.

-Because I stood at the crossroads of life and death, I know what a gift insights like this are.
-It was psychically impressed up me during my NDE that “this precious life,” as Buddhists often call it, is a rare opportunity to grow in consciousness and learn.
-Everything I do and realize here on Earth has an impact on what I experience after I leave this world.
-We do not cease to exist or “die”: We evolve or in some cases devolve, just as we do in this life.
+Because I stood at the crossroads of life and death, I know insights like this are profound gifts.
+It was psychically impressed up me that this precious life, as Buddhists often call it, is a rare opportunity to grow in consciousness.
+Everything I realize and learn in this life has an impact on what I experience after I leave this world and my body behind.
+We do not cease to exist or die; we evolve, or in some cases devolve, just as we do in physical reality.

 “As above, so below.”—Hermes Trismegistus